This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 This intensive 6-day course is the first step in our training programme, and will provide both you and your dog the certification required to start your work together as a therapy dog and handler team.
 Visiting Therapy Dogs at the Foundation level are assessed for suitability, desire and safety to work with a range of different people, including children and the elderly.

-Running for over 10 years, this course has graduated over 300 Therapy-Dog and Handler teams and continues to set the standards for the training & certification of Therapy Dogs.
+Established in 2006, this course has graduated close to 400 Therapy-Dog and Handler teams and continues to set the standards for the training & certification of Therapy Dogs.
 Our highly trained and experienced team can help you achieve your goals to provide Animal-Assisted Therapy or Animal-Assisted Interventions in a range of settings, such as education and schools, mental health, welfare, disability, health, and other human-service settings.
-We are not just dog trainers, we are experienced professionals in human-animal interactions and the human-animal bond.
+We are not just professional dog trainers, we are experienced professionals in human-animal interactions and the human-animal bond including psychologists, counsellors, social workers, educators, vet nurses and animal scientists.

-Developed and refined over the past 10 years, and delivered in partnership with renowned canine behavioural trainers Alpha Canine Professional, our courses bring together Australia’s leading experts to provide you the most sought after Therapy Dog and Animal-Assisted Intervention (AAI) certifications in the country.
+Continually refined and developed, our courses bring together Australia’s leading experts to provide you the most sought after Therapy Dog and Animal-Assisted Intervention (AAI) certifications in the country.

 As part of our Therapy Dog & Handler Team Certifications, we provide;